- Chart

 Opportunities

-- Potential for rising interest rates to be managed through active management
+- Potential for rising interest rates to increase yields on new bonds purchased.

 Threats

-- Changes in federal tax laws that reduce the benefit of tax-exempt income
+- Changes in federal or state tax laws that reduce the value of tax-exempt income.

 Competitors and Market Share